VaishnaviRasane/Vaishnavi-Rasane/README.md

 # Welcome To My Page
 ## **Vaishnavi Rasane**
-I am a Conputer Science Grad Student at Grand Valley State university and I will be graduating in April 2024.
+I am a Computer Science Graduate Student at Grand Valley State university and I will be graduating in April 2024.
 I am actively looking for a Full Time opportunity upon my graduation.

 ## Personal Interest
 * Travelling